Drug & Alcohol Rehab London

 Generally, you can expect to pay anywhere between £4,000 – £10,000 for one cycle in any of our London rehabilitation centres.
 This includes 24-hour medical care, full use of our luxury facilities, a full meal plan, and guaranteed access to the top therapists, psychologists and counsellors in the country.

 The real challenge usually begins when you leave rehab.
-Once you get out, you will be faced by the same problems that played a big part in your addiction including stress, drug dealers, easy access to alcohol, old friends among many others.
+Once you get out, you will be faced with the same problems that played a big part in your addiction including stress, drug dealers, easy access to alcohol, and old friends among many others.